jp-um/data_storage_workshop/README.md

 ## Jupyter Lab

 I have developed example usages of each NoSQL database, using Jupyter lab.
-This is a browser-based IDE on Jupyter Notebooks.
+This is a browser-based IDE which uses Jupyter Notebooks.
 First, you should copy **all** code (as Jupyter notebooks) [here](https://github.com/jp-uom/nosql_workshop/tree/master/jupyter) in a local directory on your Ubuntu installation.
 Remember to change the `/your/local/path` path below.